 All the growth parameters of lemongrass were positively correlated with yield of lemongrass (Table 6).
-Plant height (0.760***), number of leafs per tillers (0.517***) and number of tillers/clump was highly significantly correlated with herb yield (0.928***).
-The chemical parameters of lemongrass viz., geranial, neral, geraniol, geranyl acetate and G/N ratios were not- significantly correlated with herb yield of lemongrass.
+Plant height (0.760***), number of leaves per tillers (0.517***) and number of tillers/clump was highly significantly correlated with herbage yield (0.928***).
+The chemical parameters of lemongrass viz., geranial, neral, geraniol, geranyl acetate and G/N ratios were not- significantly correlated with herbage yield of lemongrass.
 Whereas, similar trend of results were noticed for oil yield except geranyl acetate (0.550**).
-The herb and oil yield of lemongrass was negatively non-significant with geranial (-0.025&-0.389), neral (-0.071&-0.401) and citral (-0.044&-0.395) respectively.
+The herbage and oil yield of lemongrass was negatively non-significant with geranial (-0.025&-0.389), neral (-0.071&-0.401) and citral (-0.044&-0.395) respectively.
 Among the chemical parameter of lemongrass geranial was highly significantly correlated with neral (0.993***) and citral (0.999*).
 G/N ratio was non-significant with all the parameters of the study except with oil recovery (0.455*) and geraniol (0.957***).The results of the present study are in agreement with findings of Joy et al. (2006) reported a significant positive association of morphological characters with herbage and essential oil yield of lemongrass.
 Verma et al. (2015) reported that G/N ratio of eight lemongrass cultivars grown under Himalayan region varied from 1.17 to 1.76 in different seasons.

 Conclusion

-In conclusion, performance of lemongrass cultivars in the southern region of Bengaluru, Karnataka, India have similar to that lemongrass grown in different parts of India in comparisation to herb, oil yield and quality.
+In conclusion, performance of lemongrass cultivars in the southern region of Bengaluru, Karnataka, India have similar to that lemongrass grown in different parts of India in comparisation to herbage, oil yield and quality.
 The cultivar CIM-Shikar recorded significantly higher amounts of essential oil (302.40 kg/ha/year) with superior market citral percentage of 84.97 ± 4.08%.
-CIM-Atal was superior in geraniol (88.92 ± 1.00%) compared to citral content among all the cultivars studied, this cultivar may be a partial replacement/ substitute for geraniol rich essential oil bearing plant in future.Cultivation of lemongrass in Subtropical and similar climatic areas can offeran alternate cash crop to the farmers, which is not menaced by animals and less maintenance cost void of pest and diseases.
+CIM-Atal was superior in geraniol (88.92 ± 1.00%) compared to citral content among all the cultivars studied, this cultivar may be a partial replacement/ substitute for geraniol rich essential oil bearing plant in future.Cultivation of lemongrass in subtropical and similar climatic areas can offeran alternate cash crop to the farmers, which is not menaced by animals and less maintenance cost void of pest and diseases.
 This crop can be planted in marginal fertility soils and also appropriate for waste land development programmes where agricultural crops establishment and maintenance is difficult.

 Acknowledgements